 The exam duration is 90 minutes, and the exam consists of four core domains.
 Among the 90 questions, 80 are scored and the other 10 will be unscored.

-The main topics are you must look into for preparing for pharmacy technician certification exam are as follows:
+The main topics you must look into for preparing for the pharmacy technician certification exam are as follows:

 The PTCB exam occurs annually according to the Pearson Professional Centers schedule.
 After your application form gets approved, you may schedule your exam in your preferred exam center.
 The examination cost for the PTCB exam is $129.00.